sabriades/sabriades/README.md

 ["Elena - Daily Self Care" for iOS], project developed in a team of five people.
 Role: App Artist, App Developer.

-["Space Lover" - endless runner 2D game (in Pixel Art) for iOS], project developed in a team of four people.
+["Space Lover - endless runner 2D game" (in Pixel Art) for iOS], project developed in a team of four people.
 Role: Game Artist.

-["iBreathe - Relax and Breathe (app copy)](https://github.com/sabriades/iBreatheRepo), THIS IS NOT AN ORIGINAL PROJECT!
+["iBreathe - Relax and Breathe" (app copy)](https://github.com/sabriades/iBreatheRepo), THIS IS NOT AN ORIGINAL PROJECT!
 THIS IS JUST A COPY FOR LEARNING PURPOSES.